 - Accountable Care Organization (ACO) concepts to improve quality outcomes;

 - Payment Bundling (Bundling) to build accountability across the continuum of care; and

 - Value-Based Purchasing (VBP) to improve data collection.

 Alabama’s SHIP grant is administered by the Alabama Department of Public Health (ADPH) through the Office of Primary Care and Rural Health (OPCRH).
 In 2014, twenty-seven hospitals are eligible as non-Federal, short-term, general acute care facilities, with forty-nine staffed beds or less, located in rural Alabama.

 The OPCRH supports SHIP hospitals by assisting their pursuit of financial viability and quality improvement, and as they serve as essential access points for Medicare, Medicaid, and uninsured patients.
 The OPCRH further supports SHIP hospitals by collecting and disseminating health information, coordinating rural resources, providing technical assistance, promoting recruitment to improve access to rural health care, and strengthening partnerships, all of which are goals of the State Office of Rural Health.

 SHIP eligible hospitals must complete a grant application to receive grant funding.
-A list of approved grant-funded activities has been created to assist with direction.

 To receive reimbursement for the activity/item purchased, the hospital must submit a Reimbursement Request complete with receipts, signatures, and payment documentation (copy of check or check number).
 Reimbursement cannot exceed the maximum grant funds awarded.